Call for Abstracts is now closed

 The abstract should be no longer than 200 words and should outline the aims and content of the presentation.
 Please include a title and a full list of authors and affiliations.
 All abstracts are to be submitted electronically via the abstract link.

-Oral presentations will be allocated 15 minutes, made up of 12 minutes for the presentation and 3 minutes for questions and discussion.
+Oral presentations will be allocated 12 minutes for the presentation and 3 minutes for questions and discussion.

 Panel discussion presentations will be allocated 5 minutes, to set the scene for an open discussion with the audience on the topic of choice.

 You will have the opportunity to select your preferred format during the online abstract submission process.

 Submitted abstracts will be reviewed during September 2017 by the Programme Committee.
 Depending on the number of submissions, some requests for oral presentations may be assigned as posters.
 If your submission is not accepted for an oral presentation it is not a reflection of the quality of your submission but rather due to time constraints and the need to ensure all aspects of the conference topics are adequately covered.
 The organisers reserve the right to reject submitted abstracts that are poorly written, do not follow the submission guidelines or are outside the scope of the conference.

 Each room at the conference will have a minimum of the following:

 Presenters should bring their presentation to the conference on a memory stick.
 A technician will be on site to load your presentation.
 You will be emailed 2-3 weeks prior to the conference by the organisers who will ask for you to email your presentation if you have it ready.